$1000 Invested In This Stock 10 Years Ago Would Be Worth $4,300 Today

-NextEra Energy NEE has outperformed the market over the past 10 years by 5.56% on an annualized basis producing an average annual return of 15.74%.
-Currently, NextEra Energy has a market capitalization of $155.59 billion.
+Waste Management WM has outperformed the market over the past 10 years by 5.29% on an annualized basis producing an average annual return of 15.59%.
+Currently, Waste Management has a market capitalization of $62.90 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.